jacobpatterson1549/selene-bananas/README.md

 * In `docker-compose.yml`: change the line after `depends-on:` from `postgres-db:` to `mongo-db:`
 * In `.env`: set `DATABASE_URL` to `mongodb://127.0.0.1:27017/`

+To run using a cloud firestore database, remove the `depends-on:` section and change the `DATABASE_URL` environment variable as described above to be like `firestore://PROJECT_ID`

 ### Environment Configuration

 Environment variables in the `.env` file are needed to customize the server.